 Disability access and inclusion plan

-The Disability Access and Inclusion Plan is available to all staff.
-It forms part of the Commissioner’s standard induction information and is available in the records management system of the office and on the website.
+The Commissioner’s Disability Access and Inclusion Plan 2021–2025 has been developed to demonstrate best practice and ensure children and young people with disability have equal opportunity to engage with the programs, services and facilities of the Commissioner’s office.
+It forms part of the Commissioner’s standard induction information, performance appraisals for all staff, and is available in the records management system of the office and on the website.

 Compliance with Public Sector Standards and ethical codes